 I experienced first hand that lack of sleep adversely impacts my health.
 I know I have to make sleep a priority, so I give myself a goal to get seven or eight hours of sleep every night.
 Trust me, I know what a challenge that can become.
-Here are eight things I do to achieve a better night’s sleep:
+Here are a few things I do to achieve a better night’s sleep:

 - I avoid any caffeine after 1 pm – this is a strict rule that I rarely break.